 When Google crawls a web page, the most common keywords and phrases are pinpointed and collated.
 LSI then looks for closely-related words or synonyms that are relevant to the title of the page.

-For instance, if your title was “drive web traffic,” the search engine spider would expect to find related keywords for that topic in the content of the page as well.
+For example, if your title was “drive web traffic,” the search engine spider would expect to find related keywords for that topic in the content of the page as well.
 Some of the synonyms for “drive web traffic” it expects are:

 - generate online visitors